kubeshop/kusk-gateway/docs/customresources/staticroute.md

 # StaticRoute

 This resource defines manually created routing rules.
-It is useful to setup the routing to non-API application, e.g. static pages, images or route to some old APIs.
+It is useful to setup the routing to a non-API application, e.g. static pages, images or route to some old (possibly external to the cluster) APIs.

 It is designed to overcome the shortcomings of OpenAPI based routing, one of which is the inability to configure "catch all prefixes" like **/**.
 Its structure is still similar to OpenAPI spec and thus is familiar for the users.

-The resource can be deployed additionally to API resource or completely separately, routing information from both resources will be merged with the priority set to **API** resource.
+The resource can be deployed additionally to the API resource or completely separately.
+Routing information from both resources will be merged with the priority given to the **API** resources.

 Once the resource manifest is deployed, Kusk Gateway Manager will use it to configure routing for Envoy Fleet.
 Multiple resources can exist in different namespaces, all of them will be evaluated and the configuration merged on any action with the separate resource.
-Deployment of the resource that has conflicting with the existing resources route (path + HTTP method) will be declined.
+Trying to apply a resource that has conflicting routes with the existing resources (i.e. same HTTP method and path) will be rejected with the error.

 **Alpha Limitations**:

-* currently resource **status** field is not updated by manager when the configuration process finishes.
+* currently resource **status** field is not updated by manager when the reconciliation of the configuration finishes.

 ## Configuration structure description

-Main elements in the configuration are in **spec** field.
+The main elements of the configuration are in **spec** field.

-They specify how the incoming request is matched and what to do with it further.
+They specify how the incoming request is matched and what action to take.

-Below is the YAML structure of the configuration, please read further for its explanation.
+Below is the YAML structure of the configuration, please read on further for a full explanation.

 ```yaml
 apiVersion: gateway.kusk.io/v1alpha1